Lapin0t/grothendieck-cern/english.md

 government.
 Or suppose that the United States, Russia or China, as the case may be, had absorbed the entire planet, that there was only one country left.
-Or suppose that the planet is smaller than it is and that it solely consists of the the United States, or let's suppose that the United States, through an extreme isolationist policy is able to live in closed loop, and let's look at what's happening over there.
+Or suppose that the planet is smaller than it is and that it solely consists of the United States, or let's suppose that the United States, through an extreme isolationist policy is able to live in closed loop, and let's look at what's happening over there.
 I would argue that, in fact that the problems are deeper than that, that the essential problems still arise even if there were no